noDiego/whatsapp-claude-gpt/README.md

 # WhatsApp-Claude-GPT

 WhatsApp-Claude-GPT is a chatbot application designed for seamless interaction on WhatsApp.
-It offers two options for creating a WhatsApp bot: using OpenAI (with ChatGPT) or Anthropic (with Claude).
-The application leverages state-of-the-art language models to generate textual responses and engage in conversations with users.

-Please note that image and audio creation functionalities are exclusive to OpenAI.
-To use these features, you must provide an OpenAI API Key, even if you choose to use Anthropic's Claude for text generation.
+It integrates flexible AI language models for text chat and, optionally, OpenAI’s image-creation and voice features.
+Currently, it fully supports:

+- OpenAI (ChatGPT and related image/audio models)
+- Anthropic (Claude)
+- DeepSeek
+- QWEN
+- Any custom AI service ("CUSTOM" mode)

+When using an AI language model other than OpenAI for chat (e.g., CLAUDE, QWEN, DEEPSEEK, CUSTOM), you can still enable image creation and voice interaction if—and only if—you’ve set your OpenAI API Key.
+Without an OpenAI key, you will only be able to use text chat capabilities.

 ## Key Features